MartinThoma/MartinThoma.github.io/_posts/2013-06-06-calculate-square-roots.markdown

 Compile it like this:

-[bash]gcc sqrt-reference.c  -lgmp -lm -O0 -g3 -o reference.out[/bash]
+{% highlight bash %}gcc sqrt-reference.c  -lgmp -lm -O0 -g3 -o reference.out{% endhighlight %}

 This is the script I use to get the number of correct digits:
 {% highlight python %}